dimazhiv/dnz_gallery_mobile_app/README.md

 run-android
 ```

-To build apk with specific version name and version code,run in console in root project folder:
+To build apk with specific version name and version code, run in console in root project folder:

 ```
 cd ..android